 Tuition and health plan must be paid in full by the tuition and health plan payment deadline (see academic calendar for deadlines).
-Failure to pay the full amount or arrange other financial support with the College will result in a late fee of 10% of the amount due, plus18% interest per annum.
+Failure to pay the full amount or arrange other financial support with the College will result in a late fee of 10% of the amount.
 Additionally, a hold will be placed on the student account, which will block the account from any activity (registering for future semesters, requesting grades or transcripts, etc.).
 This hold will remain on the account until the balance is paid in full.